Carnot Cycle Efficiency Calculator

 Test common scenarios:

-- Mobile/desktop UX: numeric keypad, labels, dropdown for temperature units
+- Ensure mobile/desktop UX: numeric keypad, labels, error messages

 Frequently Asked Questions - Carnot Cycle Efficiency Calculator: